-Make decorative and non-decorative score lines on glass
+Make decorative and non-decorative score lines on glass with these glass cutters.

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 BY Lisa Conant / LAST UPDATED ON July 7, 2021

 There are two possible outcomes from cutting glass: you could end up with a neatly shaped piece, which you can decorate further, or you could end up shattering the sheet of glass — in the worst-case scenario, the glass may cut you.
 Thinking of the latter may make you think twice about cutting glass, but it doesn’t have to be such a daunting task.
 Using a glass cutter will ensure that you get more positive outcomes.
 All you need is a high-quality glass cutter that reduces the time you spend on each job.
 With a little practice, any DIYer can transform into a professional glass craftsman and make some extra cash on the side designing glass pieces.
 But you shouldn’t just buy any glass cutting tool.
 We walk you through getting some of the best options on the market.